sensu/sensu-docs/content/sensu-core/1.4/_index.md

 <img src="/images/new-multi-pipe.jpeg">

-**Automate Monitoring Workflows**: Take advantage of Sensu's limitless pipelines to validate and correlate events, mutate data types, send alerts, manage incidents, route metrics to time series databases, integrate with custom tooling, and more.
+**Automate Monitoring Workflows**: Take advantage of limitless pipelines to validate and correlate events, mutate data formats, send alerts, manage incidents, route metrics to time series databases, integrate with custom tooling, and more.

 **Reduce Alert Fatigue**: Empower operators and developers with context-rich alerting, reporting, event handling, and auto-remediation.

-**Replace Nagios**: Re-use Nagios plugins while consolidating monitoring tools with an architecture designed to sustain large scale deployments across multiple clouds.
+**Replace Nagios**: Reuse Nagios plugins while consolidating monitoring tools with an architecture designed to sustain large scale deployments across multiple clouds.

-### Monitoring for your Infrastructure
+### Monitoring for Your Infrastructure

-> Monitoring is the action of observing and checking the behaviors and outputs of a system and its components over time. - [@grepory](https://twitter.com/grepory), [Monitorama 2016](https://vimeo.com/173610062)
+> Monitoring is the action of observing and checking the behaviors and outputs of a system and its components over time. - [Greg Poirier, Monitorama 2016](https://vimeo.com/173610062)

 <img src="/images/sys-context.jpeg">

-Sensu allows organizations to compose comprehensive monitoring & telemetry solutions to meet unique business requirements.
+Sensu allows organizations to craft monitoring workflows that meet unique business requirements.
 By providing flexible pipelines, Sensu enables you to focus on _what_ to monitor, rather than _how_.
-Sensu is installed on your organizations infrastructure &ndash; it is not a Software-as-a-Service (SaaS) solution &ndash; which means Sensu gives you full control over the availability of your monitoring solution.
+Sensu is installed on your organizations infrastructure&mdash;not a software-as-a-service solution&mdash;which means Sensu gives you full control over the availability of your monitoring solution.

 - **Monitor containers, microservices, and physical infrastructure using the same automated workflows.**